usaid-cs/yesterday-i-learned/random.md

 - [Use a rubber band to keep your door unlocked](https://www.lifehack.org/articles/lifestyle/20-smart-tips-make-moving-breeze.html) to make moving easier.
 - [Contaminated / laminated paper can't be recycled](https://www.youtube.com/watch?v=fYsFK6ZiZRs).
 They don't even recycle PVC.
 If you want to save the planet, [don't use in the first place](http://reddit.com/r/zerowaste/), and rinse your damned cans.
 - [A "this is a work of fiction" disclaimer in movies](https://www.youtube.com/watch?v=bVcibhlOKyE) prevents the movie maker from being sued by whomever they are trying to portray, however much "based on a true story"... should others decide to sue.
-- Hemp has little to no THC.
-Hemp seed has nothing.
-Other parts of hemp can be used to make CBD oils.
 - "Minge" can either be the vagene, OR the pubic hair on it.
 - The [DENNIS system](https://itsalwayssunny.fandom.com/wiki/The_D.E.N.N.I.S._System) is how Dennis seduces his women and earns their undying love.
 - [Someone](https://www.reddit.com/r/Android/comments/eln29y/ips_lcd/fdjlduq/) said controlling AMOLED screens with DC dimming eliminates flickering at the expense of colour accuracy at low brightness.